lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 .box[🔥 Multi-tenancy is inevitable]

-???

--   The assumed prophetic wisdom here is that multi-tenancy is inevitable in a Djangonaut's career.
--   Hot take, huh?
-What do you think?

 --

 .box[🦉 You don't come to it, it comes to you]

 ???

--   But it's also true that most likely, you won't wake up one day trying to code something for the sake of multi-tenancy itself.
--   Oportunity usually presents itself as something that works good for a single tenant, and can be smartly expanded to a multi-tenant architecture, say, a million dollar idea for a SaaS.
+Oportunity usually presents itself as:

+-   Something that works good for a single tenant, and can be smartly expanded to a multi-tenant architecture
+-   A million dollar idea for a SaaS.

 So, my dear audience, if you're not doing multi-tenancy in Django right now, I suspect that the oportunity can be just around the corner.
 So be prepared!